pavlohrab/RemNote-bot/README.md

 1. Create a new bot via the @BotFather bot in Telegram.
 Just type `/newbot` command and follow the instructions
 2. Install [Git](https://git-scm.com/downloads) and [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)
 3. Clone this repo locally and go to the folder.
-Just type in terminal (or git bash) `git clone && cd`
+Just type in terminal (or git bash) `git clone https://github.com/pavlohrab/RemNote-bot && cd RemNote-bot`
 4. Then initialize an empty repo `git init`
 5. Create a Heroku app.
    1. `heroku login` <- login to the Heroku CLI.
 If you don't have an account on Heroku, create one.